FREQUENTLY ASKED QUESTIONS

 How much is it to join the group?

-There is no membership fee to join the group, although we require you to become a member of the Worcestershire reenactors; to qualify for public liability and indemnity insurance.
+There is no membership fee to join the group, although we require you to become a member of the Worcestershire Reenactors; for your own public liability and indemnity insurance.

 How many events do I have to come to?

 There are no set numbers of events that you have to attend; you do what you can when you can.
-We do like as many people as possible to come to the AGM, where we set the events schedule out for the coming year and generally socialise!
+We do like as many people as possible to come to the AGM (normally late November/early December), where we set the events schedule for the coming year, and generally socialise.

 How do I start off?

-You can contact us via the 'Contact us' page on the website or our facebook page (https://www.facebook.com/royalwarwicks/), we will do our best to get back to you quickly, although please bear in mind if it’s on the weekend we may be sat in a trench!!
+By using either the 'contact us' page or Facebook links at the bottom of this page.
+We will do our best to get back to you quickly, although please bear in mind if it’s at the weekend we may be sat in a trench!!

 What type of events do you do?